eZmaxinc/eZmax-SDK-perl/README.md

 use EzmaxApi::Object::FieldPksEzmaxclientOs;
 use EzmaxApi::Object::FontAutocompleteElementResponse;
 use EzmaxApi::Object::FontGetAutocompleteV2Response;
-use EzmaxApi::Object::FontGetAutocompleteV2ResponseAllOf;
 use EzmaxApi::Object::FontGetAutocompleteV2ResponseMPayload;
 use EzmaxApi::Object::FranchisebrokerAutocompleteElementResponse;
 use EzmaxApi::Object::FranchisebrokerGetAutocompleteV2Response;
-use EzmaxApi::Object::FranchisebrokerGetAutocompleteV2ResponseAllOf;
 use EzmaxApi::Object::FranchisebrokerGetAutocompleteV2ResponseMPayload;
 use EzmaxApi::Object::FranchiseofficeAutocompleteElementResponse;
 use EzmaxApi::Object::FranchiseofficeGetAutocompleteV2Response;
-use EzmaxApi::Object::FranchiseofficeGetAutocompleteV2ResponseAllOf;
 use EzmaxApi::Object::FranchiseofficeGetAutocompleteV2ResponseMPayload;
 use EzmaxApi::Object::FranchisereferalincomeCreateObjectV1Request;
 use EzmaxApi::Object::FranchisereferalincomeCreateObjectV1Response;
-use EzmaxApi::Object::FranchisereferalincomeCreateObjectV1ResponseAllOf;
 use EzmaxApi::Object::FranchisereferalincomeCreateObjectV1ResponseMPayload;
 use EzmaxApi::Object::FranchisereferalincomeCreateObjectV2Request;
 use EzmaxApi::Object::FranchisereferalincomeCreateObjectV2Response;
-use EzmaxApi::Object::FranchisereferalincomeCreateObjectV2ResponseAllOf;
 use EzmaxApi::Object::FranchisereferalincomeCreateObjectV2ResponseMPayload;
 use EzmaxApi::Object::FranchisereferalincomeRequest;
 use EzmaxApi::Object::FranchisereferalincomeRequestCompound;
-use EzmaxApi::Object::FranchisereferalincomeRequestCompoundAllOf;
 use EzmaxApi::Object::GlobalCustomerGetEndpointV1Response;
 use EzmaxApi::Object::GlobalEzmaxclientVersionV1Response;
 use EzmaxApi::Object::GlobalEzmaxcustomerGetConfigurationV1Response;
 use EzmaxApi::Object::HeaderAcceptLanguage;
 use EzmaxApi::Object::ModuleResponse;
 use EzmaxApi::Object::ModuleResponseCompound;
-use EzmaxApi::Object::ModuleResponseCompoundAllOf;
 use EzmaxApi::Object::ModulegroupGetAllV1Response;
-use EzmaxApi::Object::ModulegroupGetAllV1ResponseAllOf;
 use EzmaxApi::Object::ModulegroupGetAllV1ResponseMPayload;
 use EzmaxApi::Object::ModulegroupResponse;
 use EzmaxApi::Object::ModulegroupResponseCompound;
-use EzmaxApi::Object::ModulegroupResponseCompoundAllOf;
 use EzmaxApi::Object::ModulesectionResponse;
 use EzmaxApi::Object::ModulesectionResponseCompound;
-use EzmaxApi::Object::ModulesectionResponseCompoundAllOf;
 use EzmaxApi::Object::MultilingualApikeyDescription;
 use EzmaxApi::Object::MultilingualBillingentityinternalDescription;
 use EzmaxApi::Object::MultilingualBrandingDescription;